Game Connectivity and Adaptive Dynamics: Discussion

-Second, each possible configuration of player's preferences is given equal weight in our enumeration of games, which we believe is sensible when considering what `typical' games look like in the context of adaptive dynamics.
-A player's outcomes can depend in complex ways on the actions of other players, particularly when there are `many'---say dozens of---players.
-(Recall that our simulations suggest that connectedness is ubiquitous even among generic games with relatively few players.)
-In such complex situations, players may not attempt to take account of all aspects of the strategic interaction before making their choices as they might in, say, an experimental setting, but may instead simply resort to `local' improving moves; in other words, in complex environments, one can reasonably expect players to resort to simple decision heuristics (e.g.\ better- and best-response dynamics) like the ones considered in this paper \citep{sandholm2010population}.
-Our uniform enumeration reflects the fact that it is not a priori obvious which game structures ought to be given more or less weight when considering which of them are `typical'.
-If one were nevertheless interested in questions of connectivity in restricted classes of games, we believe that a probabilistic combinatorial approach like ours may be usefully applied but would take us beyond the scope of our paper.
-We raise this point in our open questions below.
+First, there is our notion of what a `typical' input is.
+Each possible configuration of players' preferences is given equal weight in our enumeration of generic games.
+One consequence of this is that some well-known classes of games are `rare' according to our enumeration.
+For example, since potential games have acyclic best-response graphs \citep*{monderer1996potential}, our result on the prevalence of acyclic games implies that potential games are very rare.
+However, this is still an important class of games: they are an appropriate model for certain types of strategic interaction such as congestion \citep*{rosenthal1973class}.
+Our uniform enumeration reflects the fact that it is not a priori obvious which game structures ought to be given more or less weight when considering which of them are `typical' in the context of adaptive dynamics.\footnote{A player's outcomes can depend in complex ways on the actions of other players, particularly when there are many players.
+In such complex situations, players may not attempt to take account of all aspects of the strategic interaction before making their choices as they might in, say, an experimental setting, but may instead simply resort to `local' improving moves; in other words, in complex environments, one can reasonably expect players to resort to simple decision heuristics (e.g.\ better- and best-response dynamics) like the ones considered in this paper \citep{sandholm2010population}.} If one were nevertheless interested in questions of connectivity in restricted classes of games, we believe that a probabilistic combinatorial approach like ours may be usefully applied but would take us beyond the scope of our paper.
+It may be fruitful to investigate the connectivity properties of, for example, anonymous games \citep{gradwohl2021large},\footnote{A game is anonymous if, at any action profile, a player's ranking of their actions depends only on the numbers of other players selecting particular actions but not on the identities of those other players.} or games featuring local interactions, such as graphical games \citep*{kearns2007graphical,daskalakis2011connectivity,kearns2013graphical} or action-graph games \citep*{jiang2011action}.